Beyond Meat dealt another blow as investors protest planned change

 Under the plan, the company exchanged debt due in 2027 for $202.5 million in debt maturing in 2030.
 The company said it would issue up to 326 million shares of new stock.
 That rattled investors, since it will dilute the value of current shares.

 Beyond Meat's stock closed Monday at $1.04 per share.
-On Tuesday, Beyond Meat's shares opened at 92 cents and were down 12% in mid-day trading.
+On Tuesday, Beyond Meat's shares opened at 92 cents and were down 12 per cent in mid-day trading.

 Nasdaq-listed companies must not let their stock drop below $1 for 30 consecutive days or they could eventually see the stock delisted.
-Beyond Meat's shares are down 73% from the start of this year.
+Beyond Meat's shares are down 73 per cent from the start of this year.

 Beyond Meat was the darling of the plant-based meat industry when it went public on the Nasdaq stock exchange in 2019.
 The company had attracted celebrity investors like Microsoft co-founder Bill Gates and actor Leonardo DiCaprio and had big plans to expand overseas.